 Bundles

-In a personal project I began in 2013, I bundled belongings into sculptural forms to highlight my own consumption in a more iconic form.
-I utilized the bundles for absurd performances about personal consumption.
-At a certain point, I had bundled most of my possessions.
+In a personal project, Mattingly bundled her belongings into sculptural forms to highlight her own consumption in a more iconic form.
+She utilized the bundles for absurd performances about personal consumption.

 For now there is still poetry